cloudfoundry/cf-for-k8s/docs/deploy.md

 Make sure that your Kubernetes config (e.g, `~/.kube/config`) is pointing to the cluster you intend to deploy CF for K8s to.

 ### Kubernetes Cluster Requirements
+:exclamation::exclamation::exclamation: This is a highly experimental project and resource requirements are subject to change in the future. :exclamation::exclamation::exclamation:

 To deploy cf-for-k8s as is, the cluster should:
 * be running version 1.14.x, 1.15.x, or 1.16.x
 * have a minimum of 5 nodes
-* have a minimum of 2 CPU, 7.5GB memory per node
+* have a minimum of 3 CPU, 7.5GB memory per node

 ### IaaS Requirements